❓ WHY DOES A DOG EVEN NEED

 Here you will find step by step instructions on how to measure correctly.

-Measure the length of your dog's muzzle from the tip of the nose to the point where the muzzle meets the forehead.
-This point is usually about 1 cm from the eyes.
-Make sure the tape measure is snug against the muzzle, but not too tight.
+Measure your dog's muzzle from the tip of the nose to the point where the muzzle meets the forehead.
+This point is usually about 1 cm in front of the eyes.

-To make sure your dog can pant comfortably in the muzzle, you should measure the circumference of the muzzle while the dog is panting.
+To ensure your dog can pant comfortably in the muzzle, you should measure the circumference of his snout while he is panting .

-Measure along your dog's throat, just below the ears, from one side to the other.
-Give us this measurement so that we can make the throat strap so that it is still individually adjustable.
+Measure along your dog's throat, just below the ears, from side to side.
+Let us know this measurement so we can make the throat strap adjustable for your individual needs.